1983 All-Ireland Senior Football Championship final

-The 1983 All-Ireland Senior Football Championship Final, also known as the Game of Shame (An Cluiche Náireach), was the 96th All-Ireland Final and the deciding match of the 1983 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1983 All-Ireland Senior Football Championship final, also known as the Game of Shame (An Cluiche Náireach), was the 96th All-Ireland Final and the deciding match of the 1983 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+This was one of the 13 consecutive All-Ireland SFC finals contested by either Dublin or Kerry between 1974 and 1986, a period when one of either team always contested the decider.

 Four players (three representing Dublin, one representing Galway) were sent off, earning the Dublin team the epithet "The Dirty Dozen".
 The game was marred by scenes of thuggery and ugliness.
-Galway had also lost to Dublin in their previous All-Ireland football final appearance in 1974.
+Galway had also lost to Dublin in their previous All-Ireland SFC final appearance in 1974.
 Earlier in the game, Barney Rock had scored an 11th-minute goal, but all was overshadowed by what followed.

 Route to the final

-Both Dublin and Galway were fortunate to have reached the final at all, as both needed late goals in the semi-finals to stay in the championship.
+Both Dublin and Galway were fortunate to have reached the final at all, as both needed late goals in the semi-finals just to stay in the championship.

-Dublin salvaged a draw with Cork thanks to a Barney Rock goal in injury time before beating them in a memorable replay in Páirc Uí Chaoimh.
-That replay was the first time an All-Ireland semi-final had been held outside Croke Park since 1941.
+Dublin salvaged a draw with Cork thanks to a Barney Rock goal in injury time, before beating them in a memorable replay at Páirc Uí Chaoimh.
+That replay was the first All-Ireland SFC semi-final to be held outside Croke Park since 1941.

-Galway overcame an unfortunate Donegal with a Val Joyce (who?) strike.
+Galway narrowly overcame an unfortunate Donegal by 1–12 to 1–11, with Val Daly scoring Galway's goal.

 Supporters anticipated an eventful game.
 Both counties had a proud footballing tradition, and this was also the first final since 1977 that did not involve Kerry.

 Match

+Note that the 1942 All-Ireland SFC final between the teams had the same scoreline.